Matthew A. Clarke

 I was previously a postdoc working at the Cancer Institute at University College London.
 My main research interests combine biology and computer science, using computational modelling to predict cancer evolution and plan treatment programmes to avert or overcome resistance.

 I completed my PhD at the the University of Cambridge, looking at how computational network models could be used to find more effective combination treatments for breast cancer.
-As a postdoc at the Fisher Lab in the UCL Cancer Institute I am building upon this work in order to predict resistance mechanisms to radiotherapy and to find the most effective patient-specific treatments to overcome them.
+As a postdoc at the Fisher Lab in the UCL Cancer Institute I built upon this work in order to predict resistance mechanisms to radiotherapy and to find the most effective patient-specific treatments to overcome them.

 I am keen to share my knowledge and expertise with others.
 As a mentor to postdocs, PhD students, Masters students, and undergraduates, I take pride in helping to guide and inspire the next generation of scientists.
 If you have any questions about my work, please get in touch with the contact form below.